-- What is a collegial relationship
+- Purpose of the collegial relationship

-- Changing your collegial relationship and forms
+- Collegial relationship forms

 - Search for a suitable colleague

 Use the Online Register Search facility to find an appropriate ‘colleague’ who works in your area.